RobertGauld/gandi_v5/README.md

 [![Coveralls Status](https://coveralls.io/repos/robertgauld/gandi_v5/badge.png?branch=main)](https://coveralls.io/r/robertgauld/gandi_v5)
 [![Code Climate](https://codeclimate.com/github/robertgauld/gandi_v5.png?branch=main)](https://codeclimate.com/github/robertgauld/gandi_v5)

+## Basically Abandonware !!!!

+It's become apparent to me that my limited freetime doesn't allow me to continue with this gem as I initially intended.
+Whilst I'll contiune to fix any bugs which appear in what's here it won't be getting and updates to add features or plug the gaps between its functionallity and that of Gandi's API.
+(That's why I've closed all the issues which address those gaps).

+If anyone wishes to either take over this project, or gave the gem name in order to do a version 2 using their own implementation then please do get in contact with me.

 ## Ruby Versions

 This gem supports the following versions of ruby, it may work on other versions but is not tested against them so don't rely on it.